HP-75

 The HP-75C and HP-75D were hand-held computers programmable in BASIC, made by Hewlett-Packard from 1982 to 1986.

 The HP-75 had a single-line liquid crystal display, 48 KiB system ROM and 16 KiB RAM, a comparatively large keyboard (albeit without a separate numeric pad), a manually operated magnetic card reader (2×650 bytes per card), 4 ports for memory expansion (1 for RAM and 3 for ROM modules), and an HP-IL interface that could be used to connect printers, storage and electronic test equipment.
 The BASIC interpreter also acted as a primitive operating system, providing file handling capabilities for program storage using RAM, cards, or cassettes/diskettes (via HP-IL).
+The HP-75 measures 10.1 x 4.9 x 1.5 inches.

 Other features included a text editor as well as an appointment reminder with alarms, similar to functions of modern PDAs.

 The HP-75D (1984–1986) added a port for a bar code wand, often used for inventory control tasks.